The Icinga Web 2 Cube

 Enable the module.
 That's it.

-Someone able to access the cube will see statistics for all available objects.
-Restrictions applied to other modules will have no effect, at lease not unless those modules provide their own Cube hooks taking care about such.
+Someone able to access the cube will only see statistics for the objects they have permissions to view.
+Blacklist properties also apply.
+Restrictions applied to other modules will have no effect, at least not unless those modules provide their own Cube hooks taking care about such.